February 23, 2023

 The 18 PHI Data Elements You Must Protect as Patient Identifiers

-The 18 PHI data elements are:
+The 18 PHI identifiers are:

 • Patient name